2017 Toyota Land Cruiser

 Under the hood of the Land Cruiser is a potent 5.7-liter V8 that makes 381 horsepower and 401 pound-feet of torque, enough to propel the 5900-lb SUV from zero-to-sixty in the mid six-second range.
 The muscular engine also enables the Land Cruiser to tow a substantial 8,500 pounds.
 A six-speed automatic transmission provides silken shifts and offers a wide spread of gears to maximize efficiency, though fuel economy is about what one might expect: 13 in the city and 18 on the highway, a product of the Land Cruiser's big motor and bigger mass.

-Helping the Land Cruiser to tackle the trails like a Jeep Wrangle are a host of off-road features including a full-time 4WD system with Active Traction Control (A-TRAC) and a fully lockable Torsen limited-slip center differential, crawl control and hill start assist control.
+Helping the Land Cruiser to tackle the trails like a Jeep Wrangler are a host of off-road features including a full-time 4WD system with Active Traction Control (A-TRAC) and a fully lockable Torsen limited-slip center differential, crawl control and hill start assist control.
 Tow hooks and mud guards round out the compliment of off-roading equipment.

 Inside, there's the ambiance of old-world opulence: the seats and door panels are trimmed in soft leather, real-wood adorns the dash and steering wheel and fit-and-finish is impeccable.
 There's room for seven passengers in the three rows of seats, and cupholders (12) and storage nooks abound.